juanjucm/Catwigopy/README.md

 ## Introduction

 **Catwigopy** is a tool which provides an easy way to generate a preferences profile of a given Twitter user.

+Here are all the possible categories to classify a user:
+- Music and Radio
+- Movies
+- Videogames
+- Books and Literature
+- Careers
+- Personal Health
+- Religion and Spirituality
+- Home and Garden
+- Personal Finance
+- Pets and Animals
+- Shopping
+- Travel
+- Automotive
+- Fine Art
+- Science
+- News and Politics
+- Education
+- Food and Drink
+- Financial and Business
+- Family and Relationships
+- Style and Fashion
+- Medical Health
+- Software and Technology
+- Events
+- Hobbies and Pop Culture
+- Sports

 ## Installation

 To install the latest version of [**catwigopy**](https://pypi.org/project/catwigopy/) from PyPi use: